drupalsocialinitiative/social_auth_vk/README.txt

 INTRODUCTION
 ------------

-Social Auth Vkontkate Module is a Vkontkate Authentication integration for Drupal.
+Social Auth Vkontakte Module is a Vkontakte Authentication integration for Drupal.

 REQUIREMENTS
 ------------